Monotonicity formulas for coupled elliptic gradient systems with applications: Introduction

 \begin{thm} Suppose $0<s\le 2$ and $n> 2s$.
 Let $u$ be a solution of (\ref{main}) that is stable outside a compact set.
 Then either for $1<p<p_S(n,s)$ or for $p>p_S(n,s)$ and

 each component $u_i$ must be identically zero.
 For the case of Sobolev critical exponent, that is when $p=p_S(n,s)$, a solution $u$ has finite energy that is

-In this case, if in addition $u$ is stable, then each component $u_i$ must be identically zero. \end{thm} To clarify the result, the above theorem implies that the only nonnegative solution for system (\ref{twosys}) when $s=1$ is the trivial solution for $n < 12$ and $n\neq 4$.
+In this case, if in addition $u$ is stable, then each component $u_i$ must be identically zero. \end{thm} As a direct consequence, the above theorem implies that the only nonnegative solution for system (\ref{twosys}) when $s=1$ is the trivial solution for dimensions $n < 12$ and $n\neq 4$.
+Here, is how this article is structured.
+For the rest of this article, we provide a proof for Theorem \ref{mainthm} considering various cases for parameter $s>0$.
+In Section \ref{ls1}, we consider the case $s=1$ that is when the operator in (\ref{main}) is the local Laplacian operator.
+In Section \ref{ls2}, we let $s=2$ that refers to the bi-Laplacian operator.
+Lastly, in Section \ref{nls}, we consider nonlocal cases $0<s<1$ and $1<s<2$.
+For these non-integer parameters, the operator in (\ref{main}) is a fractional Laplacian operator.
+For all cases $0<s\le 2$, we apply blow-down analysis arguments and monotonicity formulae.